dobin/DefenderForChrome/README.md

 Chrome Plugin for additional security.

-* File download whitelist/blacklist
+* File download whitelist (`.txt`, `.jpg`, ...)
-* Copy text blacklist ("powershell.exe" and more)
+* Clipboard copy blacklist (`powershell.exe`, `mshta.exe`, ...)

 ## Purpose

-Chrome does not implement a fine-grained file download whitelist.
+This Chrome plugin implements a **whitelist for file extensions** on file download.
+This protects against HTML smuggling and other file based initial access techniques (like `.js`, `.vbs`, `.exe`).

-This plugin allows coorporate environments to implement a file download policy on the browser.
+With this plugin coorporate environments are able to to implement a file download policy in the browser.
+As a replacement for content filter proxy, when moving towards zero trust.
 Allowed file extensions are defined in `file-whitelist.json`.

-With the policy in the browser, it is not required to have a content-filter in between, for example when moving towards zero trust.

-This makes it harder for attackers to gain initial access with common files like `.js`, `.vbs`, `.exe` etc.

-There is also a clipboard blacklist against the commonly used "press win-r, paste and enter" with copied powershell commands.
-The `clipboard-blacklist.json` contains a list of obviously malicious strings.
+There is also a **clipboard blacklist** against the commonly used "press win-r, paste and enter" with copied powershell commands.
+The `clipboard-blacklist.json` contains a list of obviously malicious strings like `powershell.exe` or `mshta.exe`.

 ## Installation for testing

-1) Open chrome://extensions
+1) Open `chrome://extensions`
-2) Enable "Developer mode"
+2) Enable `Developer mode`
-3) Click "Load unpacked" and select this git repo directory
+3) Click `Load unpacked` and select this git repo directory

 ## Configuration

-* file-whitelist.json: Define allowed file extensions here
+* `file-whitelist.json`: Define allowed file extensions here
-* clipboard-blacklist.json: Define prohibited words here
+* `clipboard-blacklist.json`: Define prohibited words here

 Both are case insensitive.